 It was Trump by far.

-I have number one and number two, but I c I sometimes mix mix them up.
+I have number one and number two, but I sometimes mix them up.

-Number one is uh one number one or two, you you t you pick is either the fact she ran a lousy campaign in areas where normally Democrats perform much better.
+Number one or two you pick is either the fact she ran a lousy campaign in areas where normally Democrats perform much better.

 Number two, much more saucy, is you.

-You you uh uh aggregated the way Drudge aggregates, you aggregated all of the things that you mentioned, and you use them in a way that reduced her to a caricature.
+You aggregated, the way Drudge aggregates, you aggregated all of the things that you mentioned, and you used them in a way that reduced her to a caricature.

-Now, I i it was so uh effective because she is not a very likable person.
+Now, it was so effective because she is not a very likable person.

-And as you really isn't like you listed as you with your enormous power and your very receptive audience and your your credibility.
+And as you said, you listed as you with your enormous power and your very receptive audience and your credibility.

-You have I the reason I call you the second most powerful person in the country, Sean, is not because I'm one of your best friends.
+You have, the reason I call you the second most powerful person in the country, Sean, is not because I'm one of your best friends.

-Do you really I don't want to get my head big here, but I'm gonna tell you this.
+I don't want to get my head big here, but I'm going to tell you this.

-We're we're now getting into a debate over, you know, middle class tax cuts, seven brackets to three, or maybe less postcard returns.
+We're now heading into a debate over, you know, middle-class tax cuts, seven brackets to three or maybe less postcard returns.

 We had Ted Cruz on earlier today.

-Um, reforming the tax code, repatriation of trillions of multinationals at a low rate, and given corporate taxes and energy independence and and building the wall and identifying evil.
+Reforming the tax code, repatriation of trillions of multinationals at a low rate, and given corporate taxes and energy independence and building the wall and identifying evil.

-This is w who I am, what I believe.
+This is who I am, what I believe.

 There's no secret about who I am.